-We’re all deserving of a holiday, though the events of 2020 have left some in financial strain.
+We’re all deserving of a holiday, though the events of 2020 left many in financial strain.
 Still, though, and perhaps more than ever, we deserve the opportunity to rest and recover, and to experience something new.
-It’s the least we can do for ourselves after a challenging year.
+It’s the least we can do for ourselves after a challenging time.

-The opportunity to travel overseas is far off for the time being, and so for the trips we do plan on taking, we’re having to look closer to home.
+The opportunity to travel overseas is still a little ways off for the time being, and so for the trips we do plan on taking, we’re having to look closer to home.
 In addition, we’re searching for experiences that don’t break the bank, yet still allow us to reconnect to ourselves, our loved ones, and in some cases, our natural surroundings.

-Below, we’ve put together three suggestions for an affordable weekender you can take as soon as this weekend — yes, even in stage 4 restrictions.
+Below, we’ve put together three suggestions for an affordable weekender you can take as soon as this weekend — yes, even in Melbourne’s current lockdown.

 1. Arrange a house swap